-Chris Cole: A headteacher for ten years, Chris is a winner of many awards, including Education Champion of the Year, Windrush 2003 and UBS – Teacher of the Year 2007.
-He has taught on the Institute of Education’s course ‘Investing in Diversity’, training and supporting Headteachers.
-He has worked with over 300 schools with all designations (governors, staff and other agencies), developing learning strategies, raising attainment and preparing for inspections.
+Chris Cole: Chris is the Chair of the Lime Trust Board.
+He worked as a headteacher for ten years and is a winner of many awards, including Education Champion of the Year, Windrush 2003 and UBS Teacher of the Year 2007.
+Chris has taught on the Institute of Education’s course ‘Investing in Diversity’, training and supporting headteachers.
+He has worked with over 300 schools with all stakeholders (Governors, staff and other agencies), developing learning strategies, raising attainment and preparing for inspections.
 He has led and facilitated the raising of attainment to high levels in KS1 and KS2.
 He has helped to raise finance for schools and has managed capital works in various institutions.

 Sam Curtis: Sam is the Chair of the Finance, Risk and Audit Committee of the Board and the Safeguarding Lead for the Board.
 Sam is a cloud software expert, specialising in Customer Relationship Management, Finance, Budgeting and HR solutions.
 She is currently CEO & Founder of SECloud Solutions.
 She was previously Business Development and Operations Director at School Business Services Ltd (SBS) and a Member of its Board, guiding the company through two accreditations of ISO14001 and ISO27001, and the subsequent re-accreditation to both standards.
 She directly line managed the Senior Leadership Team, providing valued coaching, mentoring and development support, with primary responsibility for the day-to-day running of the UK business and its seventy five staff members.
 Sam holds the CIPFA Level 7 Advanced Professional Certificate in School Financial and Operational Leadership in Education.